App version: 0.1.0

 You Can Afford to Pay More

 Knowing when to refinance a car is critical.
-Refinancing can be beneficial if you can afford to be paying more per month and could therefore try to get a shorter loan term.
+Auto refinancing can be beneficial if you can afford to be paying more per month and could therefore try to get a shorter loan term.

 You Could Get Better Terms

-A loan term is an agreed-upon amount of time in which you make monthly payments toward a loan.
-Car loan terms are in 12-month increments.
-The term lengths you’ll come across most often for vehicle financing are 24, 36, 48, 60, 72, and 84 months.
+A loan repayment term is an agreed-upon amount of time in which you make monthly payments toward a loan.
+Car loan terms are typically in 12-month increments, such as 24, 36, 48, 60, 72, and 84 months.
 Shorter terms often mean higher monthly payments.
+When refinancing a car, you can refinance for a term that’s right for you.

 Frees Up Money to Pay Down Debt